afshaan4/random-python-programs/README.md

 # A collection of simple python projects
-These are just random small programs I wrote
+These are just random python programs I wrote

 # Installation, Running